 Lamprohaminoea cf. ovalis (Pease, 1868)

 |Maximum size: 18 mm.

-has a strongly inflated transparent shell without spiral
+a strongly inflated transparent shell without spiral

 striae.
 The animal is translucent green variably spotted with orange

-and purple.
+irregular white rings.
 Younger animals are often darker than mature ones

 with proportionately larger spots.
 As the animals mature, they develop